LucasDelfino92/morrowindsharp/mw#.md

   - Divayth Fyr Puzzle Fixed.ESP
   - DBHQ.ESP
   - Nordic Chest Replacer.ESP
-  - ActualBigHead.ESP
-  - GiantNetch.ESP

 ## CONFLICT RESOLUTION

-There are a number of records we have to remove from certain plugins to increase compatibility between them.
-To do this, you will have to [**run TESAME in Mod Organizer 2**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tesame).

-Delete the following records from the following plugins:

-- **Morrowind Anti-Cheese.ESP**, for compatibility with **Properly Balanced Creeper and Mudcrab**:
-  - Creature mudcrab_unique
-  - Creature scamp_creeper
-- **BTB's Game Improvements (Necro Edit - No RAB).ESP**, for compatibility with **Properly Balanced Creeper and Mudcrab** and the **BTBGI Add-on**:
-  - Cell Balmora, Eastern Guard Tower
-  - Cell Caldera, Guild of Mages
-  - Cell Ghostgate, Tower of Dusk Lower Level
-  - Cell Suran, Goldyn Belaram: Pawnbroker
-  - Cell Vivec, Lucretinaus Olcinius: Trader
-  - Cell Vivec, Telvanni Enchanter
-  - Cell Mournhold, Armory
-  - Container dwrv_chest00_arenara2
-  - Container dwrv_chest00_kjeld2
-  - Container chest_tomb_gladroon2
-  - Creature scamp_creeper
-  - Creature mudcrab_unique
-  - NPC tuveso beleth
-- **FMI_Misc.ESP**, for compatibility with **LDM - Context Matters**:
-  - All Topic and Info/Responce records.
-- **Lord's Mail and Morningstars.ESP**, for compatibility with **BTB's Game Improvements (Necro Edit)**:
-  - Enchanting lord's praise
-- **Severa Magia DB Fix**, for compatibility with **Expansions Integrated**:
-  - NPC severa magia

 **tes3cmd** also allows us to solve conflicts in leveled lists, generating a **multipatch.esp** file which will be placed at the end of our load order.
 This is very useful when, for example, you have a mod that adds new weapons to a leveled list while another removes items from a leveled list (such as Daedric equipment).